gttobin/barcode_reader_opencv/README.md

 Ten sample images have been uploaded, of which all except number nine are correctly read.

+If you are using Windows 10 or later, you can make use of the Windows Subsystem Linux to install various flavours of virtual Linux machines to compile and run the code.

 vector<long double> getScanline(string file_name,bool print)

 This takes the a JPEG file path, converts the JPEG to a BMP file of size 600 x 400 pixels and extracts the RGB data matrix.